-The HemoSphere pressure cable can be cleaned using the cleaning agents listed in section F.2 and methods specified for platform cables at the start of this section (section F.3).
+The HemoSphere pressure cable can be cleaned using the cleaning agents listed in Cleaning the Monitor and Modules on page 338 (and methods specified for platform cables at the start of this section (Cleaning the Platform Cables on page 339).
 Disconnect the pressure cable from the monitor to air dry the transducer connector.
 To blow dry the transducer connector, use clean, dry wall air, canned air, or CO2 aerosol for at least two minutes.
 If left to dry under room conditions, allow the connector to dry for two days before using.